santileira/kubernetes/COMMANDS.md

 ### NodePort

-Exposes the Service on each Node`s IP as static port.
+Exposes the Service on each Node`s IP as static port. qqqYou have to create a firewall rule to allow the traffic.

 #### kubectl expose deploy/nginx --type=NodePort --port=80